kwkuh/domain-bio/web/index.md

 [/llms.txt](https://open-domain.com/llms.txt).

 Two cautions.
 Do not put secrets in a hostname — every resolver along the path can log the names it sees.
-And if `a-i.st` fails to resolve for you, retry the identical name under `a-i.sh` before assuming the IP is down.
+Trying the other suffix is worth a retry, but it is not failover: one resolver answers both today, so when one is down the other is down with it.

 ## Hosted or self-hosted